 With an overbearing mother from whom I dearly needed distance, I wanted to be myself, make my decisions, and face my life squarely as the primary player on my own stage.

-Along came marriage and kids: the domestic equation became conventional in many respects, though unlike the typical “traditional” arrangement, I was expected to continue bringing in a significant income, and how I managed it was up to me.
+Along came marriage and kids: the domestic equation became conventional in most respects, though unlike the typical “traditional” arrangement, I was expected to continue bringing in a significant income, and how I managed it was up to me.

 Life After Divorce: Prince Charming, You Say?